Facades and facets

 Architecture in Düsseldorf

 Architecture in Düsseldorf is a celebration of diversity, which can be enjoyed in just a few square kilometres.
-It is only a ten-minute bike ride from the three organic shapes of the iconic Frank O. Gehry buildings in the MedienHafen to the architectural synergy of the Kö-Bogen 1 and 2 at the top of Königsallee, with which the New York star architect Daniel Libeskind together with the renowned Düsseldorf Ingenhoven office made their mark.
+It is only a ten-minute bike ride from the three organic shapes of the iconic Frank O. Gehry Buildings in the MedienHafen to the architectural synergy of the Kö-Bogen I and II at the top of Königsallee, with which the New York star architect Daniel Libeskind together with the renowned Düsseldorf Ingenhoven office made their mark.

 There are two more definitive landmarks right next to the Kö-Bogen: the Dreischeiben skyscraper, which has been soaring 94 metres into the sky since 1960 as a symbol of the economic miracle, and its antithesis, the Düsseldorf Schauspielhaus with its white, curved facade.
 The Tonhalle and Ehrenhof, Carsch House, Wilhelm Marx House and Behrensbau on the banks of the Rhine all bear witness to the fact that Düsseldorf was already thinking big in the first quarter of the 20th century.
 If you want to travel further back in history, you can enjoy the sumptuous legacy left by Elector Karl Theodor von der Pfalz, who enriched the city with the Benrath Palace in the south and Jägerhof Palace in the central Hofgarten.